-Bread is probably one of my more weaker areas in baking so I do like to try the technical challenges in order to learn more about bread and get more experience.
-So I decide to try Ciabatta this week.
+I first made Ciabatta after watching The Great British Bake Off.
 As you will see the shape of my Ciabattas did not come out very neatly!
 But it tasted good and I enjoyed making them.
-If you’d like to give it a go, here’s what I did…
+If you'd like to give it a go, here's what I did...

-I used a Paul Hollywood recipe, which I think it is the same one the baker’s used.
-So I started with 500g strong white bread flour, 10g fast action yeast and 10g salt in my food mixer bowl.
-I added 40ml olive oil and 300ml tepid water.
+I used a Paul Hollywood recipe, which I think it is the same one the baker's used.
+So I started with strong white bread flour, yeast and salt in my food mixer bowl.
+Then I added olive oil and tepid water.

 When it was done the dough was very stretchy.